Our Lord Jesus secured the devil’s defeat,

 but it’s up to us to turn up the heat, keeping satan under our feet.

-When the devil tries to put us through fire,
+When he tries to put us through fire,

 we can turn it around to our heart’s desire

-by using God’s infallible Word, that mighty sword,
+by using God’s Word as the mighty sword

 “Death and life are in the power of the tongue,” is God’s sure Word,

-so we speak life and victory ’til circumstances have heard.
+so speak life and victory ’til circumstances have heard.